-When you run into an issue with how content or a part of the design looks on mobile devices, the website builder does not let you do much further device specific (i.e. phone, tablet, cetc) customization.
-You are simply limited to their built-in mobile rendering which does not always translate your content and design into an ideal look and feel, potentially causing user experience issues.
+When you run into an issue with how content or a part of the design looks on mobile devices, the website builder may not let you do much further device specific (i.e. phone, tablet, etc.) customization.
+You are typically limited to their built-in mobile rendering which does not always translate your content and design into an ideal look and feel on every device type, potentially causing user experience issues.

 Most website builders show you a preview of the website before you publish.
 However, it rarely looks exactly like the preview.
 As a result, you may spend a significant amount of time creating a website that doesn't actually look high quality like you intended.
 Naturally, these can be exceptionally frustrating, and you are again limited to what the website builder “allows” you to do.

-There are also a substantial amount of back-end coding elements from an Search Engine Optimization perspective that a website builder can often overlook or not integrate altogether.
-For instance, we were performing SEO on two different website builder platforms previously listed (on websites we did not get the opportunity to design).
-One of the website builders offered LocalBusiness schema, but no other options for microdata.
+There are also a substantial amount of back-end coding elements from a Search Engine Optimization perspective that a website builder can often overlook or not integrate altogether.
+For instance, we were performing SEO on two different website builder platforms (on websites we did not get the opportunity to design).
+One of the website builders offered LocalBusiness schema, but no other options for structured data.
 Furthermore, they forgot to include “phone number” as a field in the “auto-generating” schema, one of the most critical elements for associating your business with other listings online.
 Whereas, the other website builder didn’t even allow website schema to be inserted into their system.
 This is just one example of how SEO is an afterthought when it comes to website builders.

 Yes, we ended up emailing both website builders to inform them of the errors. sure enough, they thanked us and told us we were right.
 But they didn’t say when they expected to make the fixes/additions to their system.
 Update: They eventually added the aforementioned schema features, but it was literally years behind traditional web design Content Management Systems like Joomla or WordPress.
 Additionally, their schema support still has very limited options for customization and advanced structured data.